wipplelang/wipple/web/docs/src/tour/constants-and-types.md

 42
 ```

 Usually this is unnecessary, but in some cases, Wipple's type inference algorithm needs help.
-You'll see an example of type annotations being used for this purpose in [Lists and sequences](./lists-and-sequences.md).
+You'll see an example of type annotations being used for this purpose in [Type functions and traits](./type-functions-and-traits.md).